plexil-group/plexil/UPDATES.TODO.md

 * Unit tests updated.

-* Maybe later: think about using templates to reduce boilerplate
+* Maybe later: think about using templates to reduce boilerplate.

 #### src/expr